Thermal conductivity

 water @ 140°F (60°C) 0,644

-Lambda measurement for fluids, pastes and gels (flucon LAMBDA)
+Measuring λ of fluids, pastes and gels (flucon LAMBDA)

-Workflow for the determination of the thermal conductivity (flucon fluid analysis)
+Workflow for the determination of the thermal conductivity (flucon Fluid Analysis)

-• Mathematical description of the pressure/temperature-dependant thermal conductivity
+• Mathematical description of the pressure-/temperature-dependant thermal conductivity

-• Graphical data preparation
+• Numeric and graphical data preparation